 I imagined myself in 10 – 15 years as successful and happy, and could not wait to get to that point in life no matter what the cost!

-I knew nothing about personal finance, but I had worked since 14 and paid for all of my own living expenses.
+I knew nothing about why personal finance is important, but I had worked since 14 and paid for all of my own living expenses.

 Right away after coming to the US, I got two minimum wage jobs to make ends meet.
 I also somehow managed to enroll in high school even though I had no proof of ever having had an education.